Optimal Transport and Skorokhod Embedding: The Optimization Problem and Duality

 \subsection{The Primal Problem}

-As defined in \eqref{IntPri} in the introduction, our primal problem is to minimize the value corresponding to a functional $\gamma:S \to \R$, where the minimization is taken over stopping times of Brownian motion defined on some probability space.
-Using the concepts presented in the previous section, we obtain an equivalent problem if we take $B$ to be the canonical process on Wiener space $C(\R_+) = \Omega$ and minimize over all randomized stopping times, i.e.\ we have
+As defined in \eqref{IntPri} in the introduction, our primal problem is to minimize the value corresponding to a function $\gamma:S \to \R$, where the minimization is taken over stopping times of Brownian motion defined on a sufficiently rich probability space.
+By Lemma \ref{lem:equivOpt}, we obtain an equivalent problem if we take $B$ to be the canonical process on Wiener space $\CRo$ and minimize over all randomized stopping times, i.e.\ we have

-We make the important comment that the optimization problem is not altered if the set $\RST(\mu)$ is replaced by $\PRST(\mu)$ (cf.\ Corollary \ref{cor:pseudounimportant}).

 In the following we will mainly work with the technically convenient formulation given in \eqref{RealPri}.
 It immediately allows us to establish the existence of optimal stopping times: